 What is a Snatch Strap?

 Before using a Snatch Strap, there are a number of things that you need to know.
 There have been deaths and serious injuries from incorrect use of Snatch Straps.
-These are very useful, but also extremely dangerous if not used correctly.
+They are a great tool, but also extremely dangerous if not used correctly.
 If you don’t believe me, have a read of this – 4WD Recovery Deaths.

 Cheap Snatch Straps

 Everyone wants to save money when buying recovery gear.
 However, don’t compromise your safety by buying something that is poorly made.
 Quality Snatch Straps are made out of nylon, and have a rating clearly stated which tells you how much it can recover.

 Personally, I would recommend Just Straps.
 They are the cheapest, quality Snatch Straps on the market.
 Sure, they don’t have fancy colours or patterns, but I don’t look for that – I want something that is going to last, work well and recover four wheel drives (hopefully not mine!).

 ARB Snatch Straps are also very popular, but they are more expensive, like most brand name items.

 The best snatch strap is one that isn’t going to break under its minimum strain, like some of them have done in previous testing.

 What do you need to know about Snatch Straps?